goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 The ``ItemTypePrecondition`` provides a way to restrict the type of object which can be added inside a container.
-You can also specify that ticket objects can be only added inside collector.
+You can also specify that ticket objects can be only added inside a collector.
 To do this, you need to create another interface inheriting from ``zope.container.interfaces.IContained``.